LouisCharlesC/safe/README.md

 	safe::Safe<int> m_safeCount;
 };
 ```
 When a client calls the increment() function, you lock the Safe object using a std::lock_guard, and then change its value.
 Here, this is done as a one liner: constructing the LockGuard object (locking the mutex), dereferencing it to get a reference to the int, incrementing the int and destructing the LockGuard object (unlocking the mutex).
 This is all nice and good, but imagine you would like the client to do more than just increment the count ?
 Will you write a function for every operation the client might want to use ?
 Even then, the locking and unlocking will be too fine-grained, as it will happen at every call of a function.
-The right thing to do is to return a LockGuard object to the client:
+The right thing to do is to return a Access object to the client:
 ```c++
 ...
 	safe::LockGuard<safe::Safe<int>> get()